s1310244/Research_memo/GT_and_Paper/ICKII2026/points_modifying_slide_ver2.md

 - Please include proper citations throughout the presentation.
 - Some information can simply be shown on the slides without explaining every detail.
 Give an overall summary and focus your explanation on the key points.
 - Reduce the amount of explanation about GANs.
 Instead, provide a more general introduction to Spiking Neural Networks (SNNs), as they are more relevant to your work.
+- Attach the references and the reference numbers in each slides.

 ## 8/3 Progress status
 ### 8/3 : completed to modify the slide number